La série sur les juifs orthodoxes "Unorthodox" a remporté un Emmy Award.

-German director Maria Schrader won the Emmy Award on Sunday for Best Direction for the mini-series “Unorthodox” starring Israeli actress Shira Haas broadcasted on Netflix.
+German director Maria Schrader won the Prix Emmy on Sunday for Best Direction for the mini-series “Peu orthodoxe” starring Israeli actress Shira Haas broadcasted on Netflix.

 The ceremony took place with only online participation by actors and directors due to COVID-19.